“Be quick, but don’t hurry.” — John Wooden

 Speed Enables Agility and Adaptability

-In today’s fast-paced world, adaptability is paramount.
-Speed is not about rushing through tasks but adapting to changing circumstances swiftly and decisively.
+Speed is not about rushing through tasks.
+It’s about adapting to changing circumstances swiftly and decisively.

 Those who can navigate the ever-shifting landscape with speed and grace are the ones who stay ahead of the curve and seize opportunities as they arise.